robvanholstein/IRDAP/docs/source/index.rst

     *Three examples of data sets reduced with IRDAP: the circumstellar disk of PDS 70 including its inner disk that polarizes the central star* |keppler|_ *the circumstellar disk and polarized companion of CS Cha* |ginski|_ *and the circumstellar disk of T Cha* |pohl|_ |vanholstein|_

 IRDAP yields a multitude of improvements for observations of circumstellar disks: it enables us to accurately study the morphology of disks, measure non-azimuthal polarization and determine scattering phase functions and particle properties.
-Because IRDAP discerns instrumental polarization (IP) from stellar polarization, it is a vital tool for accurate radiative transfer modeling of disks and enables the detection of unresolved (inner) disks and the measurement of the polarization of substellar companions.
-Finally, IRDAP enables accurate data-reduction for targets that cannot be reduced with the conventional IP-subtraction method, such as as solar system objects and galaxies.
+Because IRDAP discerns instrumental polarization from stellar polarization, it is a vital tool for accurate radiative transfer modeling of disks and enables the detection of unresolved (inner) disks and the measurement of the polarization of substellar companions.
+Finally, IRDAP enables accurate data-reduction for targets that cannot be reduced with the conventional data-reduction methods (because there is no bright star in the field of view), such as as solar system objects and galaxies.

 Contents
 ---------